Adam Houghton: Career

-On 11 April 1377, two months before the death of Edward III, Houghton was appointed Lord Chancellor of England.
+On 11 January 1377, five months before the death of Edward III, Houghton was appointed Lord Chancellor of England.
 The most likely cause of this is that he was chosen by John of Gaunt, whose friend he was, and that his very obscurity and lack of political and administrative skill recommended him to Gaunt.
 His speech to the opening session of the parliament of January 1377 was noted for its tactlessness.
 Two letters from Gaunt to Houghton survive which begin "Our reverend father in God, and our great friend..."

 At this time, the Caroline War, a phase of the Hundred Years' War, was going badly for the English in France.
 Houghton immediately led a commission sent to France to negotiate for peace with Charles the Wise, but when in June Edward III died, he was called home.
 Under the new king, Richard II, Houghton was reappointed as chancellor on 26 June 1377, but he was replaced by Lord Scrope on 29 October 1378.

 In 1380 Richard II sent Houghton to begin negotiations for his marriage to Anne of Bohemia.
 These were ultimately successful.

 From 1379, Houghton and William Nicoll, prebendary of Llanddewi Brefi, were embroiled in litigation at the Roman Curia which dragged on until 1382.
 Houghton made a Will on 8 February 1388/89 and died a few days later, on 13 February, at St David's.
 He was entombed in the chapel of his new college, but his tomb was later destroyed and his remains were moved into the cathedral in 1965.